The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-international-show-2-2023.md

 showtapeFormats = ["Studio C 3x DVD + Floppy","Studio C 3x DVD + Floppy","Studio C USB + MicroSD","Cyberamics DVD"]
 +++
 ***Chuck E. Cheese International Show 2 2023* is the Spring show released on April 17, 2023 featuring a variety of songs released from 2016-2019.
 This show is intended for all international locations to play.
-(Excluding Canada, Puerto Rico, and Mexico) Mexico will play the {{< wiki-link "Chuck E Cheese Kidz Bop Show 2023" >}} while Canada and Puerto Rico play the {{< wiki-link "Chuck E Cheese Spring Show 2023" >}} The automatic live is Spring Break Break Dance.**
+(Excluding Canada, Puerto Rico, and Mexico) Mexico will play the {{< wiki-link "Chuck E. Cheese Kidz Bop Show 2023" >}} while Canada and Puerto Rico play the {{< wiki-link "Chuck E. Cheese Spring Show 2023" >}} The automatic live is Spring Break Break Dance.**

 ## Show List: